 - Arrive 10-15 minutes before the session starts to check equipment, make sure each presentation is loaded, meet presenters and resolve any last-minute issues.

 - Brief each presenter on how the session will be conducted, including when and how time warnings will be communicated.

-- Start on time.
-This is extremely important to ensure each presenter has her/his allotted time as well as having time for questions and answers.
+- Start on time!
+This is extremely important to ensure each presenter has her/his allotted time and has time for questions and answers.

 - At the start of each session, request that the audience silence their cell phones.